AdobeDocs/experience-manager-64.de-DE/help/mobile/building-app-mobile-phonegap.md

 ---
 title: Erstellen von Mobilanwendungen
 seo-title: Building Mobile Applications
-description: 'Auf dieser Seite finden Sie einen vollständigen Schritt-für-Schritt-Artikel zum Erstellen einer Mobile App mithilfe des von GitHub verfügbaren Codes.
+description: Auf dieser Seite finden Sie einen vollständigen Schritt-für-Schritt-Artikel zum Erstellen einer Mobile App mithilfe des von GitHub verfügbaren Codes.
 Erstellen Sie hier Ihre Anwendung, um sie auf einem Gerät oder Simulator zu installieren, um sie zu testen oder in Appstores zu veröffentlichen.
-Sie können Anwendungen lokal über die PhoneGap-Befehlszeilenschnittstelle oder in der Cloud über PhoneGap Build erstellen. '
+Sie können Anwendungen lokal über die PhoneGap-Befehlszeilenschnittstelle oder in der Cloud über PhoneGap Build erstellen.
 seo-description: This page provides a complete step-by-step article on how to build a mobile application using code available from GitHub is available here.Build your application to install to a device or simulator for testing or for publishing to app stores.
 You can build applications locally using the PhoneGap Command Line Interface, or in the cloud using PhoneGap Build.
 uuid: 1ff6fe1a-24cc-4973-a2cd-8d356bc649b0
 contentOwner: User